Malawi and the International Monetary Fund: Arrangements

 On July 23, 2012, the IMF's Extended Credit Facility (ECF) approved a loan of 138,800 SDRs, of which Malawi has drawn 119.3 million.
 Malawi sought financial assistance from Fund, because the nation was facing a budget crisis.
 In July 2012, the ECF issued a loan of $156 million to prevent the depletion of the country's international reserves.
 Goals of the fund's intervention included reducing inflation, increasing foreign-exchange reserves, and enhancing financial services to improve the nation's balance of payments and encourage foreign investment.
 As a result of a drought caused by El Niño weather patterns, the Fund approved a 49.2 million dollar disbursement.
 Because of a reduction in maize production by about 12%, intervention was necessary to prevent maize price inflation.
-The United Nations World Food Program estimated that the reduction in the production of maize and other crops has left over 6.5 million Malawians susceptible to food insecurity.
+The United Nations World Food Programme estimated that the reduction in the production of maize and other crops has left over 6.5 million Malawians susceptible to food insecurity.
 The IMF approved this additional disbursement in order to alleviate the food shortage.